bookingcom/perfsuite-ios/README.md

 However, custom SwiftUI transitions that do not create any `UIHostingController` under the hood are not currently automated.
 For now you can use [Fragment TTI tracking](https://github.com/bookingcom/perfsuite-ios/wiki/TTI#fragments-tti-tracking) for such cases.
 We may introduce some syntax sugar later if there is a demand for that.

 For most apps, though, the current setup is good enough to automatically track screen openings with SwiftUI views inside `UIHostingController`.
+Check [Usage](README.md#usage) section for the details.

 ## Installation